vbnmzxc9513/Nuclei-detection_detectron2/markdown.md

 ## train_Cascade.py :
-use ```python train_Cascade.py``` In begining, choose your path for .yaml to load model config and modify some parameter for train, then load pretrain weight.
+In begining, choose your path for .yaml to load model config and modify some parameter for train, then load pretrain weight.
 After loading configuration, starting trainging.
+Use ```python train_Cascade.py```.
 If finish, you can get model weight in your output directory.

 ## To_Cocoformat_and_move_image.ipynb :
 Demo notebook for convert cocoformat, use it to convert your mask data label.
 It transform the binary mask image to ploy point like (x y x y x y ......) by contour edges in the image.
 And move the kaggle dataset images to one selected folder.